rovi1013/project-digitalization/README.md

 ```shell
 cd ~/project-digitalization/RIOT
 ```
-3. Open the border router terminal on the nRF52840-Dongle:
+3. Open the Border Router terminal on the nRF52840-Dongle:
 ```shell
 dist/tools/pyterm/pyterm -p /dev/ttyACM0
 ```
 NOTE: Do not use `make term` from the `gnrc_border_router` directory!
-4. Get the global ip address of the nRF52840-Dongle; if there are multiple interfaces you can differentiate them by the other parameters.
-For example the correct `Link type` is `wireless`.
+4. Get the global ip address of the nRF52840-Dongle; if there are multiple interfaces, you can differentiate them by the other parameters.
+For example, the correct `Link type` is `wireless`.
 Also make sure to get the IPv6 address with `scope: global`.
 ```shell
 > ifconfig